ABCD-ReproNim/exercises/week_12/machine_learning.md

     name: python3
 ---

-# Week 12 Quiz Part 2: Machine Learning
+# Week 12 Part 2: Machine Learning

-### Quiz Instructions

-In this second part of the Week 12 Quiz (the last weekly data exercise for the course!), we will walk you through a coding exercise about [analytic approaches in machine learning](https://abcd-repronim.github.io/materials/week-12/).
+You will use this notebook to answer questions from the machine learning portion of in the Week 12 quiz.

 # ABCD-ReproNim: Exploring machine learning concepts